-Your company has an iPCMP administrator who is responsible giving you an account.
+Your company has an iPCMP administrator who is responsible for giving you an account.
 If you know the contact details of your iPCMP administrator, you may get in touch with him directly.
 Otherwise, go to the iPCMP login page and request an account.
 The iPCMP support team will then refer your request to your company administrator.

 The more of your suppliers sign up for iPCMP, the more streamlined your reporting processes will be.
 That is why OEMs and first-tier suppliers are interested in inviting their suppliers to sign up for the application. iPCMP provides a semi-automated process for doing so.
 Simply import a list of your suppliers into your account (click here to download a xlsx-template), and send out an invitation by email.

 Even if a supplier chooses not to join iPCMP, you can easily import their Excel/ CMRT-based CFSI-compliant reports into the application to use them in your roll-ups.

 No. When you roll-up the reports that you have received from your suppliers, the smelters that they have named will automatically appear in your report.